ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/backend-customization.md

 #### For Content Types models

-Use the CLI and run the following command `strapi generate:model restaurant name:string description:text`.<br>Read the [CLI documentation](/developer-docs/latest/developer-resources/cli/CLI.md) for more information.
+Use the CLI and run the following command `strapi generate:model restaurant name:string description:text`.<br>Read the [CLI documentation](/developer-docs/latest/developer-resources/cli/CLI.md) 了解详情.

 This will create two files located at `./api/restaurant/models`: